top of page

 Nutrition and sustenance shouldn't be available only to the upper class.
 In the United States, recent data shows that about 40% of adults have obesity (BMI ≥ 30), with overall overweight and obesity rates affecting around 70–75% of adults.
 This impacts well over 100 million people nationwide.
 In Memphis and Shelby County, the challenges are even more pronounced: roughly 19–21% of residents face food insecurity, limiting access to nutritious food and contributing to nutrient deficiencies.
 In recent years, this has affected tens of thousands of children and adults, driven by factors like food deserts and income inequality.

 Yet the problem isn't confined to lower-income communities.
 Studies show that obesity rates can be similar—or in some cases higher—across income levels, particularly when looking at overall overweight classifications.
-For example, higher-income groups often have obesity prevalence ranging from 30% or more in certain demographics, proving that access to healthy options doesn't always translate to healthier choices.
-Americans across social classes struggle with obesity, often due to habits like frequent eating out, convenience over nutrition, and lack of time or knowledge for preparing nutrient-dense meals.
+For example, higher-income groups often have obesity prevalence ranging from 30% or more in certain demographics.
+This proves that access to healthy options doesn't always translate to healthier choices.

-I've known people with ample access to healthy food who still choose fast food or dining out several times a week because it's easier.
-Obesity and poor health aren't limited to food deserts—they affect everyone—but those in food-insecure areas face far greater barriers.
+Obesity and poor health aren't limited to food deserts—they affect everyone.
+However, those in food-insecure areas face far greater barriers.
 Pretending to experience poverty for a day or "teaching" about food insecurity can feel disconnected or even mocking when real, daily choices are what matter most.

 It's time to stop drawing strict lines between "those who can" and "those who cannot."
 Evidence shows that higher social class doesn't guarantee better health or greater knowledge about positive changes.
 Everyone—regardless of economic status—can take charge of their life and health by choosing life over convenience.